ENG 202 Option 3: The Embodied Track

 Staged Reading of Shakespeare, 10%

 Usually performed in Week 3 — see course schedule for exact date — with three hour-long full-cast rehearsal/postmortem meetings: one in Week 1, one in Week 2, one in Week 3.
 Each student is required to memorize 20-25 lines of their part, exactly as written in the script, and to deliver those lines on the day of performance; the rest of the lines can be read directly from the script during performance.
 (Be aware: there is an especially quick turnaround from assignment of roles to performance for the Shakespeare play!)
-I will send each student a grade breakdown, with thoughtful comments, within a week or two after their performance (following this template); those comments may include specific goals I ask the student to work on for the next performance.
+I will send each student a grade breakdown, with thoughtful comments, within a week or two after their performance (following the grading template that you can find, and should consult, in our course Google Drive file); those comments may include specific goals I ask the student to work on for the next performance.

 Usually performed in Week 7 — see course schedule for exact date — with three hour-long full-cast rehearsal/postmortem meetings during Weeks 4-6.
-Each student is required to memorize 20-25 lines of their part, 4-8 of which must be in the original early English (with the rest in the provided translation), and to deliver those lines on the day of performance; the rest of the lines can be read, using the provided translation, directly from the script during performance.
+Each student is required to memorize 20-25 lines of their part, and to deliver those lines on the day of performance; the rest of the lines can be read, using the provided translation, directly from the script during performance.
 I will not share written comments after this performance; instead, I’ll offer some informal feedback at our rehearsal sessions (for further feedback, please see me in Office Hours).

 Staged Readings from The Pride of Life/Digby 86, 12.5%

 Usually performed in Week 9 — see course schedule for exact date — with three hour-long full-cast rehearsal/postmortem meetings during Weeks 7-9.
-Each student is required to memorize 20-25 lines of their part, 8 of which must be in the original early Middle English (with the rest in the provided translation), and to deliver those lines on the day of performance; the rest of the lines can be read, using the provided translation, directly from the script during performance.
-I will send each student a grade breakdown, with thoughtful comments, within a week or two after their performance (following this template); those comments may include specific goals I ask the student to work on for the next performance.
+Each student is required to memorize 20-25 lines of their part, then 8 further lines in the original early Middle English (with the rest in the provided translation), and to deliver those lines on the day of performance; the rest of the lines can be read, using the provided translation, directly from the script during performance.
+I will send each student a grade breakdown, with thoughtful comments, within a week or two after their performance (following the grading template that you can find, and should consult, in our course Google Drive file); those comments may include specific goals I ask the student to work on for the next performance.

 Staged Reading of Beowulf, 10%